 4. Hotel Quote is the epitome of cool, with a DJ spinning at the bar on weekends.
 Individually decorated spacious rooms, with neat touches like Bose iPod docks and espresso machines, make Quote a perfect home away from home.
 An even homier option can be found through Ann’s House, a series of apartments scattered throughout the city and converted for B&B use.
 Guests have access to kitchen, laundry and internet facilities, as well as accommodation in Laura Ashleystyle rooms, all at affordable prices.

-1. Since opening last year, Revolver has quickly become one of the hottest draws for locals and expats alike.
+1. Since opening in December 2010, Revolver has quickly become one of the hottest draws for locals and expats alike.
 With a pub, nightclub, pool hall and live-music venue, it has something for everyone.
 A more upscale option can be found at Yen, the lounge located in the super-cool W Hotel.
 Elegantly mixing Asian and Western, the drinks menu is unique, featuring the Oolong Fizz and Taipei Sour.